 How to protect RDP and prevent credential abuse

 - Add and require multifactor authentication for remote access.
 Even with valid credentials, an attacker won't be able to access the system without the additional authentication factor, whether it's a one-time code, dongle or text message.

 - Lock down remote system access further by using VPNs and restricting admin access to a single-purpose device, such as a jump server or a privileged access workstation.
 This means attackers must infiltrate the jump server or workstation before they can attempt to access the remote server via RDP.

 - Consider keeping the admin ports closed and opening them only when a legitimate, verified user requests access.
 This way admins can still do their jobs, but systems aren't open to potential attack around the clock.

-- First, ensure all the systems your organization uses -- especially those that are public-facing -- are up to date on patches.
+- Ensure all the systems your organization uses -- especially those that are public-facing -- are up to date on patches.

 - For software and workflows, implement an application lifecycle management (ALM) program to inventory and track applications and services in use at the organization.

-- A software bill of materials (SBOM) is an inventory of the components used in a piece of software.
-It's gaining traction because it provides transparency regarding what's deployed, giving organizations better control.
+- Use software bills of materials (SBOMs), which inventory the components used in a piece of software.
+This best practice is gaining traction because it provides transparency into what's deployed, giving organizations better control.

 If a new zero-day vulnerability hits the internet, companies using ALM and SBOMs don't need to wonder if they are affected; they will know if they are.